The Documents You Must Provide to Tenants

 An Electrical Installation Condition Report must be carried out at least every 5 years, or more frequently if the previous report recommends it.
 A copy must be provided to new tenants before they move in, and to existing tenants within 28 days of the inspection.

-Yes, the guide can be provided electronically (by email or via a link) as long as the tenant has confirmed they are happy to receive documents this way.
-Using HouseFile, you can share it digitally and keep a record that the tenant accessed it.
+Yes, required documents including the Renters' Rights Act Information Sheet can be provided electronically (by email or via a link).
+Using HouseFile, you can share documents digitally and keep a timestamped record that the tenant accessed them.

 What is HouseFile?